-- In great white shark, it refers to a web-like structure of arteries and veins located along their each lateral body side.
+- In great white shark, it refers to a web-like structure of arteries and veins located along each lateral body side.

-- It is one of a white shark’s major adaptations that maintains its body temperature warmer than the surrounding temperature of water.
+- It is one of a white shark’s major adaptations that maintains its body temperature warmer than the surrounding temperature of the water.

 - To conserve energy, they drop their core body temperature to match the surrounding.

-- So great white sharks are considered as mesotherms or endothermic poikilotherms, as they have internally regulated body temperature rather than a constant body temperature.
+- So great white sharks are considered mesotherms or endothermic poikilotherms, as they have internally regulated body temperature rather than a constant body temperature.

 - During long migrations, great white sharks use their stored fats and oils in their liver.